rakkasjs/rakkasjs/README.md

 - Vite:
   - Lightning fast development environment with Fast Refresh support
   - Automatic code splitting (including CSS)
-  - Support for CSS modules and preprocessors
+  - Built-in support for TypeScript, CSS modules, and CSS preprocessors

 On top of all this awesomeness, Rakkas comes bundled with its own features: